e271828e/Flight.jl/docs/notes/design/framework_design.md

   starting inventory.
 Residuals: the `q_sf` home (§17.4 — aircraft design, belongs here); whether `stop_on` needs a root-declared overridable default (§15.5 — reopen only if the ctor argument proves chronically forgotten).
-- **Sketch refresh.** The sketches predate v0.5 and the v0.6–v0.15 assembly/periphery/pipeline/error-discipline/services layers; must
-  include a small runnable condition-algebra demo — fragments, `at`, `merge`/`override`, a mounted `TrimProblem`, printed trees and flattened entry lists — as the inspection aid for the §16.9 mounting semantics (flagged tough to visualize on paper, 2026-07-27); one refresh, now unblocked, doing double duty as a validation pass.